NeonilaH/Javascript/README.md

 1*.
 Convert 1 task into a function that takes as input the power to which the number 2 will be raised.

 ### []()
-2. Write a script that will output 5 lines to the console in such a way that :) is displayed on the first line, :) :) on the second line, and so on
+2. Write a script that will output 5 lines to the console in such a way that :) is displayed on the first line, :) :) on the second line, and so on.
 Console example:
 ```
 :)